 - Online calendar

-An online calendar can be a great tool for keeping track of and accessing your personal study plan from almost any location.
-Plus, you can share your calendar with others so they know your schedule and can help you stay on track.
+Online calendars are helpful for keeping track of and being able to access your personal MCAT study plan from anywhere.
+And, you can stay accountable by sharing your calendar with others so they know your schedule and can help you stay on track .

-When you only have a few minutes to study, a set of flashcards can be a great tool.
+Flashcards are helpful for when you only have a few minutes to study.
 Kaplan provides both a boxed set of applicable flashcards for the current MCAT, plus a downloadable Flashcard App for studying on the go.

-If you’re daunted by the idea of studying completely on your own, as well as the challenge of making a complete study schedule, consider taking a class such as Kaplan’s MCAT Prep.
-Live and online sessions cover the strategies and skills needed to succeed on the MCAT, and the course’s study plan helps you determine what you should study, when to take practice tests, and how to pull it all together for Test Day.
+If the idea of studying for the MCAT on your own is stressful, consider taking an MCAT prep class such as Kaplan’s MCAT Prep.
+Both live and online classes are offered, and both teach you the strategies and skills you’ll need to score well on the MCAT.
+The course’s study plan will help you decide what to study, when to take practice tests, and how to perform your best on Test Day.

 Now that you have your materials, it’s time to assess your strengths and weaknesses.
 The best way to do this is to take a diagnostic MCAT.
 This way you can build out a strategic attack for the next six month.
 After taking your diagnostic, you will want to build out a “Why I Missed It” sheet, that tracks your performance on that first exam, and one that you will want to continue to add to over the course of your studies.
 Here is a sample with instructions.